hoprnet/ct-research/ct-dApp/README.md

 The program will execute the ct-dApp.

 ### Logging
-This program logs to the file ct-dApp.log.
+This program logs to STDOUT.
 The log level is set to INFO by default.

 ## Contact